 Turmeric is considered a natural skin brightening and lightening agent.
 Its application on the skin with milk and gram flour helps to improve skin texture and get an even bright tone.

 The anti-inflammatory property of turmeric removes excess oil and opens clogged pores which cause acne and pimples, while its anti-bacterial property kills acne-causing bacteria.

 Improves Immune System:

 Turmeric has antibacterial, anti-fungal and antiviral properties which help in killing various bacteria and fungus which are responsible for causing illnesses like cold, flu etc. Drinking a glass of turmeric milk is a natural way to improve your immunity.
 It also helps in reducing sore throat when you are down with a cold.

-Buying powder turmeric is the easiest and convenient way to buy this golden spice!
-You can now buy powdered turmeric from most local supermarkets.
+Buying ground turmeric is the easiest and convenient way to buy this golden spice!
+You can now buy turmeric powder from most local supermarkets.